samjackson24816/Signin-System/README.md

 ## Progress
 ### So Far
-- system for reading in card data
+- full local data saving system
-- interaction with remote google sheet
+- sheet syncing system
 - system for logging cards, validating users, and signing users in
 - generic sound queuing system with text-to-speech and sound effects